altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Huh?"<br/>

-Altina looked amazed.
+Altina looked amazed.<br/>

-This child is too pure and innocent.
+This child is too pure and innocent.<br/>

 "What Latreille wants...
 Is for you to lose most of your forces after attacking the invincible fort, diminishing your influences and soldiers under your command."<br/>